 Calvin Display at the Museum

 Caution!
-The current fire rating is EXTREME
+The current fire rating is still high.

-Due to the extreme heat warning in the area, we have raised the fire rating to extreme.
-Be mindful.
 No one wants to live through a forest fire!
-Check out the MNRF interactive map at www.ontario.ca/page/forest-fires.
+Check our webpage for updates and also go to the MNRF interactive map at www.ontario.ca/page/forest-fires.